mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 2. **Hung connection**

-   If the tracker is hung after logging a statement similar to "start listen on ...", the tracker may be hung listening for an initial signal from a node in the cluster.
+   If the tracker is hung after logging a statement similar to ``start listen on ...``, the tracker may be hung listening for an initial signal from a node in the cluster.
 Ensure that ports 9000-9100 are open on each machine.